bcrowell/bcrowell.github.io/quantum_consciousness/index.md

 Along the same lines, people are spending grant money these days on things like NMR studies to see whether quantum correlations could be more robust than expected if they're partially shielded by their molecular environment (Kerskens and López Pérez, 2022).
+I'm sure these studies were done competently (I'm not an expert in NMR/MRI), but that can be true at the same time that the broader topic is a waste of time.
-There are simply too many different reasons why the notion of the human brain as a quantum computer is physically implausible.
+There are simply too many different reasons why the notion of the human brain as a quantum computer is physically impossible.

 [Ben Crowell](http://lightandmatter.com/area4author.html), 2022 Nov.
 29